Huawei says U.S. ban hurting more than expected, to wipe $30 billion off revenue

 Huawei has also said it could roll out its Hongmeng operating system (OS), which is being tested, within nine months if needed, as its phones face being cut off from updates of Google's Android OS in the wake of the ban.

-But industry insiders have remained skeptical that Chinese chip makers can quickly meet the challenge of supplying Huawei's needs and those of other domestic technology firms.
+But industry insiders have remained sceptical that Chinese chip makers can quickly meet the challenge of supplying Huawei's needs and those of other domestic technology firms.

 Negroponte, founder of the Massachusetts Institute of Technology Media Lab, said the U.S. ban was a mistake.